 Nestled on the picturesque north shore of Lake St. Francis, the Cooper Marsh Conservation Area is the proud Legacy of the late Mr. William Cooper Sr., a past Chair of the Raisin Region Conservation Authority.

 This cherished wetland is part of the larger Charlottenburgh Marsh - one of the most significant wetlands in all of Ontario.
-The Raisin Region Conservation Authority protects, enhances and restores this natural area.
+The Cooper Marsh Conservators, a registered Charity, together with Raisin Region Conservation Authority actively maintain, protect, enhance and restore this natural area.

-Follow the wetland boardwalks to explore the treed swamp and isolated ponds.
-Climb the viewing tower and centre the camera blinds to enjoy the more than 130 species of birds that call Cooper Marsh their home.
+Follow the wetland boardwalks to explore the swamp and isolated ponds.
+Climb the viewing platforms and visit the viewing blinds to enjoy more than 130 species of birds that call Cooper Marsh their home.
+Join one of the educational programs at Cooper Marsh run by the St. Lawrence River Institute of Environmental Sciences.
+Come to our lovely visitors’ centre.

-If you are interested in becoming a member of the Cooper Marsh Conservators, please download the membership form and return it to the office of the Raisin Region Conservation Authority by mail, fax or email.
+Include your name, address and e-mail so we can recognize your contribution at Cooper Marsh on the Donor Recognition Totem Posts and plaques and send you an official tax receipt and keep you updated by email.
+If you are interested in becoming a member of the Cooper Marsh Conservators, please download the membership form and return it by mail to the office of the Raisin Region Conservation Authority, attention Cooper Marsh Conservators.

 - Get on Board with Cooper Marsh - Funding Categories